petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/oauth2-scopes.md

 http://[host]:[port]/api/jsonws/
 ```

-Once you create a policy and name it with the `OAUTH2_` prefix, it appears in the *Scopes* tab in OAuth2 Administration.
+Go to *Control Panel* &rarr; *Security* &rarr; *OAuth2 Administration*.
+Click on Fragment Renderer.
+Once you create a policy and name it with the `OAUTH2_` prefix, it appears in the *Scopes* tab.

 ![Scopes named with the proper prefix appear in the Scopes tab of your application configuration.](./oauth2-scopes/images/02.png)

-Now you can select it and save your application.
+Now you can select it under `PORTAL SERVICES` and save your application.

+!!! note "The scope appears duplicated"
+   Your screen will show another scope called "read your personal user data".
+This is one of the many out-of-the-box scopes that comes with Liferay.

 ## Creating the Authorization Page